 Are you having a hard time attracting new clients?
 Perhaps it’s because your message is unclear or inconsistent, so you’re not reaching anyone in particular.
-This is common.
+This is a common problem that many practitioners face.

 If you don’t know who you’re talking to, or what to talk about, it’s guaranteed you won’t be able to reach them.
 That’s why it’s essential for you to choose a niche, a target audience, aka your ideal client.